iOS 17 iPad Stuck on Update Requested? Here's the Fix!

 TunesKit iOS System Recovery is an excellent tool that assists you in fixing significant problems that you encounter with several Apple products, including the iPad, iPhone, iPod Touch and Apple TV.
 You can use it to repair the iPad stuck on update requested screen in a few simple steps because of the robust algorithm it uses and the user-friendly interface.
 The other issues of iPad it can fix include iPad stuck on Apple logo, recovery mode, frozen screen, etc.

 Step 1: Download and launch TunesKit.
 Then, connect the iPad to your computer using the USB cable.
-Click the Next button once the program detects the iPad.
+Choose iOS System Repair and click the Start button once the program detects the iPad.

 Step 2: Now, you need to select a repair mode from Standard Mode or Advanced Mode.
 In the software interface, TunesKit will show the detailed feature of the two modes.
 Here, the Standard Mode is highly recommended.
 This mode will not erase any data.
 Or if you have backed up your iPad, you can choose the Advanced Mode as you like.